marcentusch/spark-landing/README.md

 - [x] Lightweight / minimal JS
 - [x] minify css, html and images
-- [x](did not have time for inline JS) Inline everything for better perfomance
+- [x] (did not have time for inline JS) Inline everything for better perfomance
 - [x] Animated SVG's
 - [ ] Page transitions with Barba.js
 - [x] Animations with GSAP